insilichem/insilichem_com/README.md

 ### About Us
 To include or change members, /data/team.yml and /data/former\_team.yml are the files that should be modified.

+The images of the members have to be scale to 200 x 200 pixels in order to keep the same size in the webpage.

 ## How to use images